 (b) land in Western Australia that is not so used.

-(2) The following provisions apply to the acquisition (the “partially exempt acquisition”) —
+(2) The following provisions apply to the acquisition (the partially exempt acquisition) —

 (a) section 166 is not applicable to or in relation to the partially exempt acquisition;

 (b) despite Part 6 Division 5, the amount of duty payable in respect of the partially exempt acquisition is an amount that bears to the amount of duty calculated under that Division in respect of the acquisition the same proportion as the value of the land referred to in subsection (1)(b) bears to the value of the corporation concerned, as determined under section 186.